 So, what to make in celebration of World Gin Day?

-The inspiration for this cocktail came from a pineapple sage plant that I bought when I was in Indiana a few weeks ago.
+The inspiration for this cocktail came from a pineapple sage plant that I bought when I was in Indiana in the spring.
 I was chatting with a farmer at the local farmers market, buying some starter plants to bring home to New York for my garden.

 I was checking out the herb selection when he pointed out pineapple sage.
 I was immediately intrigued - it looks pretty sage-y, but the flavor is like a slightly herbaceous pineapple.
 He told me it's great in tea, but my mind went right to happy hour cocktails!

 If you can't find pineapple sage, fresh mint or Thai basil would work beautifully here as well.
 But it's definitely an interesting herb, so definitely check it out!

 For this cocktail, I'm calling for a fun garnish method - slapping the herb leaves.